This post discusses the two flavors of model inheritance supported by Django, some of their use-cases as well as some potential gotchas.

 The rest of this post will deal with Abstract models.

-OK, MTI is admittedly a pretty complicated affair and there a quite a few things to watch out for.
+OK, multi-table inheritance is admittedly a pretty complicated affair and there a quite a few things to watch out for.
 Defining a model as abstract and using it as a mixin I find much more intuitive, especially at the database level.

 class AbstractMedia(models.Model): title = models.CharField(max_length=255) class Meta: abstract = True # <--- denotes our model as abstract class Photo(AbstractMedia): image = models.ImageField(upload_to='photos')

 Basically, an abstract model doesn't get a table.
 This has several implications:

 As Eric Florenzano pointed out in his talk "Why Django Sucks and How We Can Fix It", abstract models introduce a whole new set of problems: